merlins123/TimeCast-AT/nrf_sf_radio/README.md

 `0` and `1` for `NRF_SF_RADIO_FAST_RAMPUP` cause a compile-time error.

-All communicating nodes must use the same access address, channel, PHY mode, and timing configuration.
-The default access address is the standard BLE advertising access address.
-A custom value is recommended when unrelated BLE advertising traffic must not be accepted by the RADIO hardware.
+All communicating nodes must use the same access address, channel, PHY mode, and compatible timing configuration.
+The default access address is the custom value `0x8389BED6U`.
+Separate experiments can select different access addresses to avoid accepting each other's packets.

 ### Runtime configuration